 - Expand the dry heath and blanket bog habitats adjoining Pen Creigiau’r Llan SSSI and Plynlimon SSSI and explore potential grazing or agroforestry management options with links to adjoining land such as Bwlch Carrog and Pen Carreg Gopa

 - Restore, maintain and link dry heath habitats in Moel y Llyn and Banc Bwlch y Garreg to Afon Einion and Afon Lluestgota riparian networks, to help create habitat connectivity for important European Protected Species such as Otters, Water Voles and Pine Martens

 - Minimise changes in microclimatic conditions by careful forest management in and around Esgair Hir and Esgair Fraith Mines Site of Special Scientific Interest to help protect the nationally rare ‘metallophyte’ lichens and associated flora

-- Help to preserve the nationally rare mineral spoil heaps in Eaglebrook Mine Site of Special Scientific Interest by preventing vehicular and motorbike access and maintaining microclimatic conditions for the rare lichens found on site, through careful forest management
+- Help to preserve the nationally rare mineral spoil heaps in Eaglebrook Mine Site of Special Scientific Interest and associated Henfwlch mine, by preventing vehicular and motorbike access and maintaining microclimatic conditions for the rare lichens found on site, through careful forest management

 - Maintain and protect the Water vole population in Nant Rhuddlan, whilst looking for new opportunities to enhance and expand the riparian habitat